kstenio/PyGenRetrieve/README.md

 # PyGenRetrieve
 This is a very simple software for retreiving data from **NCBI GTR** (Genetic Testing Registry).

-The program receives a search string, *"breast cancer"* or *"epilepsy"*, the number of pages in NCBI GTR (sorry for this, for now it has to be an input parameter), and finally an output name for saving.
+The program receives a search string, *"breast cancer"* or *"epilepsy"*, the number of pages in NCBI GTR, and finally an output name for saving.
 Using these values, the program opens every page in this querry, and saves a text file with all the genes related to the searched condition.

 In order to the app to work, you must install some extra libraries.
 For **Ubuntu/Debian** based systems, run: